-Every agenda shall provide the opportunity for members of the public to address the Historic Preservation Commission on subjects which are not listed on the agenda and are within the subject matter jurisdiction of the Commission.
+Every agenda shall provide the opportunity for members of the public to address the Commission for the Arts on subjects which are not listed on the agenda and are within the subject matter jurisdiction of the Commission for the Arts.
 The Chairperson may establish time limits per individual speaker.
-The Commission shall not discuss nor take action on subjects raised under Citizens' Forum/Public Comments; but the Chairperson, with the concurrence of a majority of the Commission, may direct staff to place subjects raised under Citizens' Forum/Public Comments on a future Commission agenda.
+The Commission for the Arts shall not discuss nor take action on subjects raised under Citizens' Forum but the Chairperson, with the concurrence of a majority of the Commission for the Arts, may direct staff to place subjects raised under Citizens' Forum on a future Commission for the Arts agenda.

-12. Subcommittees
+11. Subcommittees

-The Historic Preservation Commission may create standing subcommittees (those with ongoing subject-matter jurisdiction and regularly scheduled meetings).
+The Commission for the Arts may create standing subcommittees (those with ongoing subject matter jurisdiction and regularly scheduled meetings).
 Such subcommittees shall be subject to all City policies and the requirements of the Brown Act.